Adapted from a post originally appearing on mattsteelmakes.com.

 2. New focus

-By boiling our research down to a diverse yet clearly defined pool of influence, we’ll work far more efficiently when the time comes to bring your new brand identity to life.
+By boiling our research down to a diverse yet clearly defined pool of influence, we’ll work far more efficiently when the time comes to bring your new visual identity to life.
 Unlimited possibilities and blank pages are terrifying.
 Ain’t nobody got time for that.
 Creativity loves constraints!